venturadan/startup/notes.md

 13. JS JSON conversion output for example doesn't match what CodePen does (with double quotes on names, in particular)
 14. JS object and classes assignment -`Phone.Connected` should be `phone.connected`
+	- spec is maybe a bit less clear than it could be?

 ## To Do